jostmey/dkm/repertoire-classification-problem/model/README.md

 ## Model fitting

+Two special aspects for fitting the model are (i) gradient aggregation and (ii) many local minima.

+###### Gradient Aggregation
 Each sequenced immune repertoire contains an average of over 100,000 receptors with almost 10,000,000 features per sample.
 Consequently, only one or a few immune repertoires can be fit into GPU memory at any given time.
-To fit the model to the training data, we rely on gradient aggreation.
-With gradient aggregation, each sample is feed into the model and gradients with respect to the cross-entropy loss function are computed.
-The samples are feed through the model one at time in a serial fashion.
-Afterwards, the gradients with respect to each sample are averaged together, achieving the same computation as if the gradient was computed with respect to the cross-entropy loss function over the samples.
+To fit the model to the training data, we rely on gradient aggregation, which is where the gradients with respect to the cross-entropy loss function are computed one sample at a time in a serial fashion.
+Afterwards, the gradients are added together and the weights are updated.
+Gradient aggregation achieves the same computation as if the gradients are computed with respect to the cross-entropy loss over all the samples simultaneously, as is commonly done.

-We take the best fit to the training data out of many attempts to fit the training data.
+###### Many Local Minima
+After running 128 steps of gradient optimization, we observe the fit strongly depends on initial weights.
+If we refit the model using different values for the initial values for the weights then we get a substantially different result.
+This indicates the cross-entropy landscape contains many local minima.
+To attempt to find a global best fit to the training data, we refit the model 128 times, each time starting from different initial values for the weights.
+We use the weights from the best fit, as measure over the training cohort (the validation cohort have not been used yet).

 ![alt text](../../artwork/many-fits.png "Best fit to training data")

 ## Running the model(s)

+Running the script `train_val.py` fits 16 copies of the model to the training cohort.
+We run the script 8 times, resulting in a total of 128 copies of the model.
+We find the best fit to the training cohort out of all 128 copies.
+The initialization of the model can take 15 minutes or more before the gradient optimization begins.
+The script assumes the GPU has the same memory as a P100 16GB GPU.

 ```
 mkdir bin